 Incoming search terms:

-- what year did you remind me of my jeep come out
+- what year did you remind me of my jeep came out